![]() |

 When Batman aired in 2002 on TV Land, it awakened memories of that wonderful time.
 I was going through difficulties during that time.
 That led me to join the 1966 Batman Message Board, and then led to Web site work and then to video.

 Batman 1969, which is most assuredly in post-production, is a derivative of the 1966 series.
-And Carrie's World, the upcoming fan series, uses many elements from the Sixties' show as well; thank Batman: The Brave And The Bold, in part, for that!
+And Carrie's World, the upcoming fan series, uses many elements from the Sixties' show as well; thank Batman: The Brave And The Bold

 And to think all this happened because of a television pilot filmed 45 years ago this month!
 Amazing!!
 To paraphrase William Dozier, the best is yet to come!